AntynK/Cannon-and-Commerce/CONTRIBUTING.md

 ```bash
 git push origin <your branch with descriptive name, from step 2>
 ```
-After that, open GitHub and create a pull request with a descriptive name.
+After that, open GitHub and create a pull request and provide detailed description.